Rules Of Play

 partner to let a ball drop rather than hit it, try to use commands such as “bounce it” or

 “drop it” rather than “out” so as not to confuse your opponents.
-If your opponent's communication distracts you but could be considered "normal," warn your opponent before trying to take a point.
+If your opponent's communication distracts you but could be considered "normal," warn your opponent.

 As a courtesy,